A bit of Utah only four hours from my home.

 I love red rock country.
 And visit it when I can.

-It was time to again to go to Dominguez Canyon.
+Time to again to go to Dominguez Canyon.

 On this trip would be Rachel and Mike.
 Two friends of mine who are new to Colorado.
 And seem to enjoy the little nooks and crannies of Colorado I’ve discovered over the years and enjoy sharing with friends.